 Recent Research: In August of 2009 Practical Sailor reported on their testing of slide and grip knots.
 Their analysis concluded: "...
 On more modern line, which tends to be much more slippery, the rolling hitch often slips under load.
 It may also fail to hold on wire or stainless-steel tubing...."
 After testing various knots, they recommended the Icicle Hitch as offering the best performance as a Slide and Grip Knot.

 Uses: The Rolling Hitch is useful to take the strain off a rope with a foul turn on a winch.
-It can also make an adjustable loop in the end of a rope to act as a spring line to a dock.
 It can be used to relieve the strain on a hawser while the "Bitter End" is transferred to the "Bitts" but the Rat-Tail Stopper is better.
-When used to make a Midshipman's Hitch it forms an adjustable loop with many uses, e.g., on small sailing boats it is successfully used as a boom-vang and, at home, it makes an adjustable Clothesline Hitch.
+It can also be used to make a Midshipman's Hitch, an adjustable loop in the end of a rope with many uses on boats, e.g., to act as a spring line to a dock or as a boom-vang and, at home, it makes an adjustable Clothesline Hitch.

 Under Load: The Rolling Hitch is one of the few knots which can be tied and untied with load on.
 It does not bind and, when tied correctly, does not slip.
 However, in critical applications some authorities recommend using the tail end to tie a second Rolling Hitch to back up the first.

 Safety Belt Hitch: Ashley also describes a Safety-Belt Hitch used by Steeplejacks (ABOK # 452, p 74), where three turns, not "tucked up", are used in the first part of the knot before the final Half Hitch is placed.